wevm/viem/site/pages/docs/actions/bundler/getUserOperation.md

 ---
-description: Returns the User Operation receipt given a User Operation hash.
+description: Retrieves information about a User Operation given a hash.
 ---

 # getUserOperationReceipt

-Returns the User Operation Receipt given a User Operation hash.
+Retrieves information about a User Operation given a hash.

 ## Usage